artist statement

 Alicja Kubicka

-texts selected from catalogue for the Painter's toolkit exhibition, which took place at Municipal Gallery bwa in Bydgoszcz in May 2018
+from the catalogue for the Painter's toolkit exhibition, which took place at Municipal Gallery bwa in Bydgoszcz in May 2018

 Perceptions.